 Best for Herbs: Ironwood Gourmet Olmec

-What We Like: Wide pestle tip, easy to clean
+What We Love: Wide pestle tip, easy to clean

-What We Don't Like: Needs extra care, expensive
+What We Don't Love: Needs extra care, expensive

 This model comes with a few extra care requirements.
 As with your wooden cutting boards, the rich, natural wood grain needs to be rubbed with food-safe mineral oil occasionally for maintenance.
 Also, on the cleaning front, it is recommended you wash with warm, soapy water, and rinse thoroughly, but do not soak it in water.
 Allow to air dry completely before next use.
 If you keep this in tiptop shape, the compact and attractive set will yield excellent flavors for years to come.